m50d/m50d.github.com/_posts/2014-05-03-a-sea-of-troubles.md

 [1] Aside: I think I've figured out why interactive experiences - this, or roleplaying or even videogames - tend to use fantasy or sci-fi settings.
+In more literary genres the